 How Dentures Are Fit

 First off, you will need to visit your dentist.
-During the examination, your dentist will take impressions of your mouth, which will create your custom-fit dentures.
+During the examination, your dentist will take impressions of your mouth, creating custom-fit dentures.
 Once manufactured, your specialist will remove any remaining teeth, creating a platform for your dentures.

 Should you experience any inflammation or injury, you must wait until you heal before placement.

-In some instances, temporary dentures will be manufactured from your impressions, giving you time to feel them out and test them to see if they are comfortable before placing the permanent set.
+Sometimes, temporary dentures will be manufactured from your impressions, giving you time to feel and test them to see if they are comfortable before placing the permanent set.
 The permanent set will be created to match the color and shape of your gums for a well-blended result.

 While familiarizing your new teeth, you might experience excessive saliva and find that you are drooling a lot.
-Don’t stress; this is entirely normal, and it will take some time to get used to them.
+Don’t stress; this is entirely normal, and getting used to them will take some time.
 It is also common to have problems with your speech and difficulty eating initially.

-However, if your dentures are causing sores in your mouth and you really struggle to eat and talk, they probably don’t fit properly, and you will need to have them readjusted.
+However, if your dentures are causing sores in your mouth and you struggle to eat and talk, they probably don’t fit properly, and you will need to readjust them.

 Here are some aftercare tips to ensure you are making the most of your new teeth: